 These higher structures are imperative to the proper function of the protein within it biochemical pathway.
 The tertiary structure creates the chemical and morphological landscape that imparts the biorecognition abilities to ligand, receptors, antibodies, and all of the other workhorse proteins in the organism.
-The hydrophobicity or electrosatic nature of the binding pockets are responsible for the specific affinities between proteins.
+The hydrophobicity or electrostatic nature of the binding pockets are responsible for the specific affinities between proteins.
 It is no wonder that the ability to analyze proteins with a protein assay is fundamental to biological research and clinical diagnosis.

 There are many different types of protein assay, and variations upon the major techniques.
 The topic is so dense that major biological supply companies typically create extensive handbooks, that explain the details of each protein assay.
 Here we provide a simple overview of the different protein assay types.

 Protein assay types

 1. UV absorbance and spectrophotometry :

 The aromatic side chains of amino acids absorb light in the UV range.
 This means that UV absorption can serve as a readout of aromatic amino acid proportion and can help with protein identification and concentration.
 The concentration can be derived from knowing the number of aromatic side chains present in a protein or using the generally known proportion of aromatic side chains in proteins.
 This is a relatively nonspecific method of quantifying protein concentration, but can identify tyrosine, phenylalanine, and tryptophan.
 As such, it is somewhat limited.

 2. HPLC (high-performance liquid chromatography)